LA County sheriff's deputy arrested in connection with 2021 crash that killed boy, 12, in South Gate

-LOS ANGELES (KABC) -- A Los Angeles County sheriff's deputy was arrested Tuesday in connection with a crash that killed a 12-year-old boy in South Gate, authorities say.
+LOS ANGELES (KABC) -- A Los Angeles County sheriff's deputy was arrested Tuesday in connection with an off-duty crash that killed a 12-year-old boy at an intersection in South Gate, authorities said.

-Ricardo Castro, 28, was arrested and booked on a felony for the crash on Nov.
+Ricardo Castro, 28, was taken into custody and booked on a felony for the violent collision that occurred on Nov.
 3, 2021.
 His bail was set at more than $2 million.

-Twelve-year-old Isaiah Rodriguez was in the passenger seat of a car when it was hit by another vehicle at the intersection of San Juan Avenue and Firestone Boulevard.
-His 19-year-old sister was also hurt in the crash.
+Twelve-year-old Isaiah Rodriguez was in the passenger seat of a car when it was hit by another vehicle at San Juan Avenue and Firestone Boulevard.
+The driver, Isaiah's then-19-year-old sister, was hospitalized with injuries.

 Castro was off-duty at the time of the crash.